TaeKKun/temp-converter/README.md

 # Temperature-Converter
- unit converter from Fahreinheit to Celcius and vice-versa
+ unit converter from Fahreinheit to Celcius and vice-versa written in only HTML, CSS & JS